quii/learn-go-with-tests/databases.md

 }
 ```

-Note that now our second test `no error on existing directory` can be removed, as an empty, existing directory raises an error as well.
+Our second test `no error on existing directory` can be removed, as an empty, existing directory raises an error as well.
 We've added the `direction` test as well.

 ```go
 ...